 Savannah is built on a grid system and many of its streets are one-way.
 This makes it very easy to get around, even when you don’t know where you’re going.
 Drive around it a couple of times and you’ll know your way around pretty quickly.
 The best thing to do is park up and walk.
 The city is small enough to stroll across and is very pedestrian friendly.

 Watch out for cyclists and cycle lanes.
 They are well used!
-Also keep a look out for pedestrian crossings and crosswalks all along streets, not just at traffic lights.
-There are multi-storey car parks dotted around downtown, so you’ll always find a spot to park.
-I never paid more than $5 for a few hours, so it’s super affordable.
+Also keep a look out for pedestrian crossings all along streets, not just at traffic lights.
+There are multistorey car parks dotted around downtown, so you’ll always find a spot to park.
 Elsewhere, there is on-street parking and you may need to feed the meter.
-Cost: from $2 for the first 2 hours

 Drop me a line if you want to know more or have any questions about solo travel or Savannah.
 I’d love to hear from you!